explodingcamera/www-2022/README.md

 # [henrygressmann.de](https://henrygressmann.de)

-This repository contains my personal website.
-Feel free to use anything contained in here as a reference of starting point for your own projects.
+This repository contains my website/portfolio.
+Feel free to use anything contained here as a starting point for your projects.

 # Requirements